 - Chronic physical illness can be brought on or worsened by anxiety problems.
 Some of the conditions connected to anxiety issues include:

 Unchecked anxiety causes an enormous amount of unnecessary suffering, and it can shorten lifespan if left untreated for an extended period of time.

 Treatment rates for anxiety sufferers are low, and this affects those with high-functioning anxiety since many could benefit tremendously from expert medical assistance.
 This is especially true when other mental or behavioral health disorders are present, but even if they aren’t the symptoms of high-functioning anxiety remain highly amenable to therapeutic intervention.

-Treatment for high-functioning anxiety revolves around psychotherapy, which can be administered to anxiety patients in mental health treatment facilities on an outpatient or inpatient basis, the latter of which is likely to deliver far better results in the early stages of recovery.
+Treatment for high-functioning anxiety revolves around psychotherapy, which is best administered to anxiety patients in mental health treatment facility.

 When patients enter residential rehab programs for anxiety, they will be exposed to invaluable learning opportunities, in their individual and group therapy sessions, in life skills and coping skills classes, and while practicing holistic stress management techniques like meditation, biofeedback, yoga, Tai Chi, art therapy, and equine therapy.
 Medication may also be prescribed for use during inpatient healing programs, usually in the form of anti-depressants (SSRIs) or anti-anxiety medications (benzodiazepines) that have a proven track record of effectiveness against the symptoms of anxiety.